veikkonyfors/blog/_posts/2022-11-29-principle-of-equality.md

 Looking at the accelerating space ship, the ship had accelerated it's speed a bit in between absorber receiving the first and second photon, and thus the distance to travel for the second photon was a bit shorter.

 What about the ship on the ground then?
-Nowadays there is precision clocks available that can measure time is running faster on a table than on floor.
+Nowadays there is available precision clocks, e.g. optical Al⁺ clocks, that can measure time is running faster on a table than on floor.
 If the space ship was sitting on the ground, such a precision clock certainly will show a difference in rates of clocks high up and down on the floor.
 Right in accordance to equality principle.